jundalisay/superb/content/en/research/einstein/epr/part-2.md

 up(x1) = e(2πi/h)px1            (10)
 ```

-corresponding to the eigenvalue p.
-Since we have here the case of a continuous spectrum, Eq.
-(7) will now be written
+corresponding to the eigenvalue `p`.
+Since we have here the case of a continuous spectrum, Equation 7 will now be written:

 ```elixir
 Ψ(x1, x2) = ∫ Ψp(x2)up (x1) dp  (11)